First off, download Moose and unzip it into an empty folder.

 The Tools->Open Folder menu item opens an exporer window containing the currently playing song.

-The Tools->Amazon Lookup menu item attempts to find the album you're currently playing on the Amazon website.
+The Tools->Lookup submenu items attempt to find the album you're currently playing on varios websites.
 Handy for reviews and recommendations.

 The Tools->Export Library... menu item allows you to export your current collection in various formats.

-The Tools->Open SlimServer Browser menu item opens a web-browser pointing to the slimserver home-page for the current player.
+The Tools->Open SlimServer Browser menu item opens a web-browser pointing to the Squeezebox Server home-page for the current player.
+Note that clicking the root menu item opens the main homepage whilst clicking the sub-items opens the various sub-pages.

 The Tools->Preferences... menu item opens the preferences window.

-The list in the bottom half of the dialog displays the currently playing playlist.
+The list in the bottom half of the Now Playing dialog displays the currently playing playlist.

 Double-clicking any track in the playlist will cause the player to start playing that track.